 Before requesting a journal article, you should always check to see if it is available via the Knowledge Network.

-The easiest way to request an item is through your Shelcat library account - simply log into your account and fill in the request form (there are two separate request forms, one for books and one for journal articles).
-Journal articles can be requested in electronic format or as photocopies.
+Journal articles and book chapters can be requested in electronic format or as photocopies.
 Once we receive your request we will locate the item for you and send it out to you as soon as possible.
 And don't worry, if you need an article in a rush, let us know and we can request special delivery services from the British Library.